-Rural development usually relates to the method of enhancing the quality of life and financial well-being of an individual specifically living in populated and remote areas.
+Rural development usually refers to the method of enhancing the quality of life and financial well-being of individuals, specifically living in populated and remote areas.

-Traditionally rural development is centered on the misuse of land-intensive natural resources such as forestry and agriculture.
-But today, increasing urbanization and change in global production, networks have transformed the nature of rural areas.
+Traditionally, rural development was centred on the misuse of land-intensive natural resources such as forestry and agriculture.
+However today, the increasing urbanisation and the change in global production networks have transformed the nature of rural areas.

-Today, rural development still remains the core of the overall development of the country.
-It has become more than two-thirds of the country’s people is dependent on agriculture for their livelihood and one-third of rural India is still below the poverty line.
-Therefore, it is important for the government to be productive and provide enough facility to upgrade their standard of living.
+Rural development still remains the core of the overall development of the country.
+More than two-third of the country’s people are dependent on agriculture for their livelihood, and one-third of rural India is still below the poverty line.
+Therefore, it is important for the government to be productive and provide enough facilities to upgrade their standard of living.

-Rural development is a complete term that concentrates on the action taken for the development of rural areas improve the village economy.
-However, few areas that demand more focused attention and new initiatives are.
+Rural development is a term that concentrates on the actions taken for the development of rural areas to improve the economy.
+However, few areas that demand more focused attention and new initiatives are: